 A 6th- to 8th-century silver bowl display at the Perm Regional Museum, Perm, Russia, which I visited for research in July 2018 (author’s own photograph)

-‘Silver of Eurasia’ is a digital knowledge-sharing platform that I am creating to run parallel to my second book project.
-Provisionally entitled, Creating Cosmopolitanism: the Banquet in Central Eurasia (5th–13th century CE), the book will explore how the material culture circulated at dinner and drinking parties was an integral component of negotiating social relations.
-My project aims to utilize surviving vessels to foremost reconstruct banqueting practices within this milieu, and furthermore illuminate the social and political dynamics that made these events more than jovial gatherings, but also strategic spaces for mediating relationships between communities across Central Eurasia.
+Eurasian Silver is a digital knowledge-sharing platform that I created to undertake foundational research for my second book project.
+Provisionally titled, Creating Cosmopolitanism: the Banquet in Central Eurasia (5th–13th century CE), the book will explore how the material culture circulated at dinner and drinking parties was an integral component for negotiating cross-cultural relations.

+With silver vessels operating as the footholds for the book, I built this website to comprehensively map surviving Iranian and Central Asian banqueting vessels found in hoards thousands of kilometers north across the Steppe, Taiga, and Tundra.
+The data presented on this website is focused on provenance, mapping, and historiography.
 The corpus of fifth- through thirteenth-century silver vessels is extraordinarily rich.
-However, only a handful of objects in American or Western European collections are regularly researched and published, and citations are too often limited to works in English, French or German.
-This imbalance is often the result of inaccessibility to materials in collections across Russia and Central Asia or publications only available in Russian and other Slavic languages.
+However, only a handful of objects– most without provenance– in American or Western European collections are regularly researched and published, and citations are too often limited to works in English, French or German.
+This imbalance is often the result of inaccessibility to materials held in collections across Eurasia or publications only available in Russian and other Slavic languages.
 Thus I envision this platform as a foundation from which future studies can jump by pooling together raw data on objects and essential bibliographies, as well as a network for communication between researchers, curators, archivists, and librarians.